maykinmedia/objects-api/docs/api/usage.rst

 In the examples below we use the API token for the Objecttypes API with the value ``1234``.

 Let's start with creating an object type.
-For example, you want to store data about trees in your town.
+For example, you want to store data about trees (Bomen) in your town.
 First, you need to decide which attributes your data will have and to design JSON schema for trees.
 You can take a look at provided :ref:`examples_index`.
 Here is a JSON schema which we will use in the example: